 On your screen, you’ll see a print box- toggle off bleed.
 Then, if you want to use your printer’s dialog box, toggle on System Dialog*.
 Hit Print.

 This will open the System Dialog behind your screen.
-So you will have to minimize your Design Space menu in order to see the printer options.
+So you will have to minimize your Design Space menu to see the printer options.

 Step Six: Seal Your Design (optional)

 Important!
-If you do decide to seal your work be sure to read the manufacturer’s directions and use the proper safety measures!
+If you decide to seal your work, read the manufacturer’s directions and use the proper safety measures!

 Step Seven: Cut the Printable Vinyl